opea-project/GenAIExamples/ChatQnA/README.md

-This ChatQnA use case performs RAG using LangChain, Redis vectordb and Text Generation Inference on Intel Gaudi2.
+This ChatQnA use case performs RAG using LangChain, Redis vectordb, Text Generation Inference and Intel LLM-on-Ray on Intel Gaudi2.
 The Intel Gaudi2 accelerator supports both training and inference for deep learning models in particular for LLMs.
 Please visit [Habana AI products](https://habana.ai/products) for more details.

 # Environment Setup
 For deploying model service on Gaudi/Gaudi2, you can choose HuggingFace [text-generation-inference](https://github.com/huggingface/text-generation-inference) or Intel [llm-on-ray](https://github.com/intel/llm-on-ray) kit.